SteveJustin1963/tec-STAR-TREK/README.md

 ### `map` command
-- `map` shopw where are as `O`, is approx in the middle
+- `map` show where are as `O`, is approx in the middle
-- whe called its refeshed and dynamic based on scan data
+- whe called its refreshed and dynamic based on scan data
 - scale is 10x10 light hours, about 72 AU (astronomical units)
 - its the same as a SRS (short-range scan)
 -